 Where do I purchase my European rail tickets?

-Tickets for European rail services (including Rail Passes) can be purchased securely online from Rail Plus (a Rail Europe company).
+Tickets for European rail services (including Rail Passes) can be purchased securely online from Rail Europe.

 If you plan on taking multiple rail journeys in Europe, it may be more cost effective for you to purchase a Eurail Pass.
 (Read my tips on using your Eurail Pass here.)
 One thing to remember is that just because you have a Eurail Pass, that doesn’t guarantee you a seat on any train.
 Just like discounted rail tickets, a limited number of ‘seat reservations’ for Eurail Pass holders applies to each train service so it is just as important to book your seat as far in advance as possible.